mongodb/stitch-js-sdk/packages/react-native/sdk/README.md

 ```

 7. Run the app by running `npm start` and following the instructions in the terminal.
+You may need to run `npm install` before `npm start` works correctly.

 ### Using the SDK